ST079/CodeIT---MERN-Stack/HTML-CSS/Day04/README.md

 4. line-through - The decoration line is displayed through the text
 <br>
 Tip:<em> You can combine multiple values, like overline and underline to display lines both over and under a text. </em>
+you can check other text properties : https://www.w3schools.com/Css/css_text.asp
 </pre>

 <h3>Box Model</h3>
 In CSS, the term "box model" is used when talking about web design and layout.
 The CSS box model is essentially a box that wraps around every HTML element.